-There’s a growing need for certified legal document translation services for estate litigation involving challenges to the division of one’s estate, particularly when the surviving spouse speaks a foreign language.
+There’s a growing need for certified legal document translation services for estate and trust litigation involving challenges to the division of one’s estate, particularly when the surviving spouse speaks a foreign language.

 In In RE: The Matter of the Estate of Kenneth Wolhar v.
 Wolhar, a surviving spouse filed a petition for an elective share of her husband’s estate after her husband died.
 The executrix of the estate, who was the decedent’s sister, objected to the petition on the grounds that the spouse had signed pre-nuptial and post-nuptial agreements in which she waived her share of the estate, including her right to claim a spousal allowance.
 After the filing of the lawsuit, the parties filed a number of motions with a Delaware chancery court.
 The petitioner filed a motion for a preliminary injunction and a motion for a protective order, among other things, and the respondent filed a motion to compel the production of certain documents along with a motion for attorney’s fees.

 Ukrainian Petitioner Signs English Prenuptial Agreement and its Ukrainian Translation.

 The petitioner, who was from the Ukraine, met the decedent in 2007 while the decedent was visiting the Ukraine.
 The couple married in Kiev, Ukraine in 2010 after the decedent obtained visas for the petitioner and her daughter to come to the United States.
 Before marrying, the couple signed a prenuptial agreement, which was translated into Ukrainian for the petitioner.
 The decedent signed the English version of the document, and the petitioner signed both the English and the Ukrainian documents in the presence of a Ukrainian attorney.